dvliman/dvliman.github.io/content/about.md

 Hi there 👋, I am David Liman.

-I am a software engineer with over a decade of experience building backend services.
+I am a software engineer with two decades of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

 I am a technologist and a problem solver.
 I always look for simple solutions to complex problems.
 My ideal role would involve designing, building, documenting, and maintaining systems.